quantumdude836/BugsDecomp/README.md

 The default command line is `/b00 /win /x1024 /y768 /opengl`, which starts the game in windowed mode, 1024x768, with the OpenGL renderer.
 More information about game options can be found [here](doc\internals.md#options).

+The `/dll:` option is required; while the launcher could be coded to launch the game without DLL injection, it'd be just as easy to use the vanilla launcher.